Friday October 29, 2010

 • I have a couple of old Supremes 45 records.

-• Whenever 'Baby Love' is on the radio, I turn up the volume and sing along.
+• Whenever 'Baby Love' is on the radio, I turn up the volume and sing along in a falsetto voice.

 • When I take my car to a car wash - I always get the Supreme Finish, which includes hot wax and clearcoat protector.
 You can't be an effective judge without hot wax.